Anxiety disorder: Differential diagnosis

 Anxiety disorders differ from developmentally normal fear or anxiety by being excessive or persisting beyond developmentally appropriate periods.
 They differ from transient fear or anxiety, often stress-induced, by being persistent (e.g., typically lasting 6 months or more), although the criterion for duration is intended as a general guide with allowance for some degree of flexibility and is sometimes of shorter duration in children.

 The diagnosis of an anxiety disorder requires first ruling out an underlying medical cause.
-Diseases that may present similar to an anxiety disorder, including certain endocrine diseases (hypo- and hyperthyroidism, hyperprolactinemia), metabolic disorders (diabetes), deficiency states (low levels of vitamin D, B2, B12, folic acid), gastrointestinal diseases (celiac disease, non-celiac gluten sensitivity, inflammatory bowel disease), heart diseases, blood diseases (anemia), and brain degenerative diseases (Parkinson's disease, dementia, multiple sclerosis, Huntington's disease).
+Diseases that may present similar to an anxiety disorder include certain endocrine diseases (hypo- and hyperthyroidism, hyperprolactinemia), metabolic disorders (diabetes), deficiency states (low levels of vitamin D, B2, B12, folic acid), gastrointestinal diseases (celiac disease, non-celiac gluten sensitivity, inflammatory bowel disease), heart diseases, blood diseases (anemia), and brain degenerative diseases (Parkinson's disease, dementia, multiple sclerosis, Huntington's disease).
+Anxiety and panic disorders as well as other neuropsychiatric disorders can be a symptom of mast cell activation syndrome (MCAS).

-Several drugs can also cause or worsen anxiety, whether in intoxication, withdrawal, or from chronic use.
-These include alcohol, tobacco, cannabis, sedatives (including prescription benzodiazepines), opioids (including prescription painkillers and illicit drugs like heroin), stimulants (such as caffeine, cocaine and amphetamines), hallucinogens, and inhalants.
+Several drugs can also cause or worsen anxiety, whether through intoxication, withdrawal, or chronic use.
+These include alcohol, tobacco, cannabis, sedatives (including prescription benzodiazepines), opioids (including prescription painkillers and illicit drugs like heroin), stimulants (such as caffeine, cocaine, and amphetamines), hallucinogens, and inhalants.

+Causes

+Evolutionary Perspectives

+Evolutionary psychiatry interprets anxiety as part of an evolved defensive system calibrated to potential threat.
+According to the “smoke-alarm principle,” anxiety mechanisms are expected to err on the side of false alarms because the cost of unnecessary fear is typically lower than the cost of failing to detect genuine danger.
+This framework has been extended to modern settings, where mismatch between ancestral and contemporary threat profiles may contribute to chronic or generalised anxiety.

 Prevention

-Focus is increasing on prevention of anxiety disorders.
+Focus is increasing on the prevention of anxiety disorders.
 There is tentative evidence to support the use of cognitive behavioral therapy and mindfulness therapy.
 A 2013 review found no effective measures to prevent GAD in adults.
 A 2017 review found that psychological and educational interventions had a small benefit for the prevention of anxiety.
 Research indicates that predictors of the emergence of anxiety disorders partly differ from the factors that predict their persistence.

+A big factor that goes into anxiety disorder prevention starts in childhood.
+Based on the cited article, parents have a big part in whether or not their child will develop anxiety in their future.
+Specific interventions have been tested to educate parents with young children on how to care and prevent a disorder like anxiety from becoming a bigger issue in their child's teen to adult life.
+The study also shared that since it is such a new intervention that there is not much information on long term results, however it does seem to be looking in a positive direction.